johnsonr/tal-chess/README.md

 # Possible future goals

-- Opening book, possibly derived from games played by chosen personalities
+- Opening book, possibly derived from games played by chosen personalities.
+An opening book may be supplied by a GUI when running under UCI.

 # References